Transport of Radioactive Materials

 - About 20 million consignments of all sizes containing radioactive materials are routinely transported worldwide annually on public roads, railways and ships.

-- Since 1971 there have been more than 20,000 shipments of used fuel and high-level wastes (over 80,000 tonnes) over many million kilometres.
+- Since 1971 there have been some 7000 shipments of used fuel (over 80,000 tonnes) over many million kilometres on land and sea.

 - There have been accidents over the years, but never one in which a container with highly radioactive material has been breached, or has leaked.

 - Though transport is a very minor cost in the nuclear fuel cycle, lack of harmonisation and over-regulation in authorisation create problems for transport between countries.

 About 20 million consignments of radioactive material (which may be either a single package or a number of packages sent from one location to another at the same time) take place around the world each year.
 Radioactive material is not unique to the nuclear fuel cycle and only about 5% of the consignments are fuel cycle related.
 Radioactive materials are used extensively in medicine, agriculture, research, manufacturing, non-destructive testing and minerals' exploration.

 International regulations for the transport of radioactive material have been published by the International Atomic Energy Agency (IAEA) since 1961.
 These regulations have been widely adopted into national regulations, as well as into modal regulations, such as the International Maritime Organisation’s (IMO) Dangerous Goods Code.
 Regulatory control of shipments of radioactive material is independent of the material's intended application.
 Because safety of any material being shipped depends primarily on the package, regulations set out several performance standards for packaging.
 They provide for five different categories of primary packages and set the criteria for their design according to both the activity and the physical form of the radioactive material.